The main difference between regular off-the-peg shirts and unique custom-made shirts is their superior fit.

 For inspiration on where to wear your fashionable shirt read our blog, 6 Places to Wear Your Made to Measure Shirt!

 While you are here, why not browse Kitenge’s range of colourful and vibrant custom-made shirts!
 Enjoy taking control of the design process as you can customise the style of the collar, cuffs, placket and pockets.

 A happy Kitenge customer proudly wearing his made to measure shirts at home in Switzerland

 If you would like any help or advice when ordering or caring for your dream shirt please do not hesitate to contact us.
 We are always happy to help and provide excellent customer service.

 Kitenge currently has an amazing special offer, which you won’t want to miss!
 When you purchase your first custom-made shirt you can get another one for free!
 Simply design two made to measure shirts (with the same sleeve length) and add them to your basket.

-They can be in the same or two different African print fabrics; the choice is entirely up to you.
-Then use the code MTMFIRST on the basket page to receive 50% off your order (saving up to £79)!
+They can be the same or two different African print fabrics; the choice is entirely up to you.
+Then use the code MTMFIRST on the basket page to receive 50% off your order!

 Follow us on Instagram